dspeyer/dspeyer.github.io/magic.md

 Celestials are comfortable on the celestial plane, or in holy spaces (consecrated in the eyes of a significant group of mortals), or amidst people engaged in organized righteous activity.

 Bodies for celestials usually require feathers and tears.
+They are vulnerable to sulfur taking 1p/rnd of damage from contact and double damage from weapons coated in it (the sulfur in gunpowder does not coat bullets).

 ## Elementals